 Proponents of reflective practice assert that it stimulates deep learning and awareness of the disparity between an individual's existing problem-solving ability and the capacity to independently solve more complex problems, such as those found in real world business settings (Yorke 2003).
-Well designed, quality reflective practice has been heralded as an answer to the perceived gap between formative and summative approaches in teaching and assessment (Beach 2005; Bostrom and Lassen 2006; Fernsten and Fernsten 2005), and has been suggested as a mechanism to address inconsistencies between academic performance and transfer of knowledge to real world settings (Brookfield 1986, 1987; James 2000; Kolb 1984).
+Well designed, quality reflective practice has been heralded as an answer to the perceived gap between formative and summative approaches in teaching and assessment (Beach 2005; Bostrom & Lassen 2006; Fernstein & Fernstein 2005), and has been suggested as a mechanism to address inconsistencies between academic performance and transfer of knowledge to real world settings (Brookfield 1986, 1987; James 2000; Kolb 1984).
+A persistent challenge, however, concerns the design of rigorous processes that meet the challenge of authentic learning opportunities when students access to the real world setting is necessarily limited by their 'student' status.
 In this paper, we present an example of how to optimize learning outcomes, based on a combination of ELT and reflective practice, when the jazz metaphor is used as an analog experience.

 The jazz metaphor has an established pedigree as a tool for illustrating the complex interdependencies of the business world that call for a responsive and improvisational style of creative problem solving (Mills 2010).
 It has been successfully applied in a number of contexts, for example, business (c.f.
-Kamoche et al., 2003; Newton 2004) management education (Lengnick-Hall and Lengnick-Hall 1999), and economics (Tinari and Khandke 2002).
-The combination model (ELT, reflective practice, and metaphor) described here, goes beyond previous studies in the literature because it demonstrates that rigorous course design doesn't have to be bartered in attempts to respond to the needs of NetGen learners.
-It therefore alleviates the problems associated with teaching and learning about sustainability, and, incidentally, adds an element of fun to students' experience of the topic.
-Two example activities are shown below to briefly illustrate the application.
+Kamoche et al., 2003; Newton 2004) management education (Lengnick-Hall & Lengnick-Hall 1999), and economics (Tinari & Khandke 2002).
+The combination model (ELT, reflective practice, and metaphor) described here goes beyond previous studies in the literature because it demonstrates that rigorous course design does not have to be bartered in attempts to respond to the needs of NetGen learners.
+It therefore alleviates the problems associated with teaching and learning about sustainability and, incidentally, adds an element of fun to students' experience of the topic.
+Two example activities are shown below to briefly illustrate the application and ready transferability of the approach.

 Example Experiential Learning Activity 1: Sustainability and Jazz Role Play

 To introduce the ELT combined model approach and how students can potentially benefit from learning sustainability concepts, students are asked to imagine they are jazz band performers and to perform a role-play (c.f.
-Sojka and Fish 2008).
-The class is divided into groups of five, where each student is assigned an instrument, such as guitar, bass, piano, drums etc. After a brief 'rehearsal' of an easy tune provided to them, the 'band' is asked to 'play' or, in the language of jazz, to improvise for their classmates.
+Sojka & Fish 2008 on the use of role play to meet the needs of NetGen students).
+The class is divided into groups of five, where each student is assigned an instrument such as guitar, bass, piano, drums etc. After a brief 'rehearsal' of an easy tune provided to them, the 'band' is asked to 'play' or, in the language of jazz, to improvise for their classmates.
 Students are also encouraged to have some fun at this time.
 This first task (Concrete Experience) is followed by a period of guided reflection (Reflective Observation).
 That is, students in each 'band' are asked to consider the characteristics and elements they would need to include for a successful future performance.
 The process of 'unpacking' these elements leads students to revisit the role play in order to observe similarities between the skills demanded of an improvising jazz group and aspects of the strategic sustainability process (Abstract Conceptualization).
 Student observations are collated on a white board as they emerge, and elaborated further by the instructor in order to clarify how principles generated from jazz improvisation can be viewed as analogous to the application of sustainability concepts.
-For example, both practicing sustainability and jazz require good technical skills, the ability to work within contextual constraints and so on.
-Students can then be encouraged to actively apply the elements learned from the exercise during the rest of the course (Active Experimentation).